Fenzland/BetterJS/docs/object/isObject.md

 # Object.isObject

-There is a incredible fact that JavaScript has on simple way to detect whether a value is on object.
+There is a incredible fact that JavaScript has on simple way to detect whether a value is an object.

 There are some alternative way, but all of them with troubles.